Spyros Kyprianou Athletic Center: Events

 The centre's arena has already hosted major sports events like the FIBA's EuroChallenge all-star basketball game from 2006 to 2008.
 It also played host to the Cyprus Rally headquarters for the 2005 and 2006 editions.
 The arena itself hosted the media and rally organisers while the parking lot was the area for the competing World Rally Championship teams.

 The arena hosted the Junior Eurovision Song Contest 2008.
 Moreover, the centre is used especially for the sport events of local schools in Limassol greater area.
 It is also the home of the volleyball teams Nea Salamis Famagusta and AEK Karava-Lampousa.

-The arena host Group C stage of the FIBA EuroBasket 2025.
+The arena hosted Group C stage of the FIBA EuroBasket 2025.
 For that purpose, the arena was renovated between August 2024 and June 2025.